riadho/Hackintosh-Catalina-MSI_GL62M-7RDX/README.md

     SD card reader

 # Instalation Notes

     Screen Brightnes works, using SCROLL LOCK and PAUSE BREAK Button.
+    HDMI Audio, set platform-id and device-id using framebuffer from skylake processor, and add bootargs lilucpu=8.